DojCivil/PowerShell/README.md

 <h1> Description </h1>
 <p> This is a function that will assist with creating HTML/CSS style reports from powershell.
-It provides a more appealing report than traditional text output and will email the report as an attachment once generated.
+This script provides a more modern report than traditional text output and will email the report as an attachment once generated.
 This specific report targets a specific AD group's members; however, this can be changed to fit your business needs.
 You can extend the functionality to create more complex reports and even change some of the HTML/CSS formatting.
  </p>

 <h2> Examples </h2>